 It is expected that interpreters will maintain the appropriate dress standard to reflect the function of the court or tribunal.
 No jeans or casual clothes are to be worn.

-Ensure you arrive on time for the court event
+Ensure you arrive 15 minutes before the court event

 An interpreter must arrive on time for the start of the court or tribunal hearing.
 This includes returning from breaks on time.
-We ask that you arrive at least 30 minutes before the hearing is scheduled to begin.
+You must arrive 15 minutes before the hearing is scheduled to begin.

 Addressing a presiding officer in a court or tribunal hearing